spiral/docs/http/response.md

 }
 ```

-Pipeline can also understand array and JsonSerializable response which will be written as json structure:
+Pipeline can also understand array and `JsonSerializable` responses which will be written as json structure:

 ```php
 public function indexAction()